gfpkelly1986/milestone-project-heritage-housing-issues/README.md

 <p align="right"><a href="#intro">Return to table of contents</a></p><p id="hy"></p>

 ## Hypothesis and how to validate?

+- Hypothesis:

+    - Overall quality, greater square footage, and greater number of bedrooms will impact the target variable 'SalePrice' more than other features.

+- Validation:

+- Correlation analysis showing a relationship between the features above and the target 'SalePrice'.

+    - Pearsons, Spearmans showing strong linear or monotonic relationships between the features above and the target 'SalePrice'.

+    - Regression analysis showing how these features have a strong cause-effect relationship.
+        - Regression Metrics:
+            - R2 (coefficient of determination)
+            - Mean Squared Error (MSE).
+            - Root Mean Squared Error (RMSE).
+            - Mean Absolute Error (MAE)

 <p align="right"><a href="#intro">Return to table of contents</a></p><p id="rt"></p>